ktalebian/pipe-compose/README.md

 // 2
 ```

 In this example, we are creating a calculation function that takes in an number, and performs basic math operation on it.
-In this case, we are passing `2` and first adding 1 to it (giving us 3), then multipluing by 2 (giving us 6) and finally dividing by 3 (giving us back 2).
+In this case, we are passing `2` and first adding 1 to it (giving us 3), then multiplying by 2 (giving us 6) and finally dividing by 3 (giving us back 2).

 As before, `pCompose` would work in the reverse: